javers/javers.github.io/_posts/2017-10-05-javers-vs-envers.md

 JaVers offers the fresh approach and technology independence.
 If you consider which tool will be better for your project, this article is the good starting point.

 The article has three sections.
-First, is a high level comparison.
+First, is a high-level comparison.
-In second section, we show the simple, demo application for managing organization structure with data audit made by both JaVers and Envers.
+In the second section, we show the simple, demo application for managing organization structure with data audit made by both JaVers and Envers.
-In third section, we show how both tools are coping with queries on audit data.
+In the third section, we show how both tools are coping with queries on audit data.

-## High level comparison
+## High-level comparison

-There are two big difference between JaVers and Envers:
+There are two big differences between JaVers and Envers:

 1. **Envers** is the Hibernate plugin.
    It has good integration with Hibernate but you can use it only with traditional SQL databases.
-   If you choosed NoSQL database or SQL but with other persistence framework like [JOOQ](https://www.jooq.org/) &mdash; Envers is not an option.
+   If you chose NoSQL database or SQL but with other persistence framework like [JOOQ](https://www.jooq.org/) &mdash; Envers is not an option.

    On the contrary, **JaVers** can be used with any kind of database and any kind of